syedsalman137/lmpo/README.md

-# nano-lmpo: A minimal repo for Language Model Policy Optimization
+# lmpo: A minimal repo for Language Model Policy Optimization

 This repo is a standalone implementation of using reinforcement learning to post-train language models.
 The focus is on ease-of-understanding for research.
 Please fork and/or play with the code!
-The `nano-lmpo` repository is built using JAX, and has no major external dependencies.
+The `lmpo` repository is built using JAX, and has no major external dependencies.

 (We do depend on the huggingface tokenizer, because I can't figure out how it works to replicate it.
 If anyone knows, please let me know...)